burnbright/silverstripe-shop-testorders/README.md

 To place a test order:

- * Visit the orders Admin, and click the 'start test order' link.
+ * Visit admin/orders/starttestorder
  * Proceed with order as normal

 Orders placed in test mode will be flagged as test ($order->Test).
 Payments will always use test mode, so actual money does not exchange hands.

 To reconfigure payement settings on test orders, you currently need to use a hacky approach of decorating order like so:

 	<?php
 	class OrderDecorator extends DataObjectDecorator{

 		function onPlaceOrder(){

 			if($this->owner->Test){

-				//change available payment types, and settings etc here
+				//change available payment types, and settings etc here }

-			}

 		}